 - scooter height – approx 80cm

-Another good brand stunt scooter and again at the top end of the price range, this scooter from Sacrifice is a good choice for an affordable option.
+Another good brand stunt scooter and again at middle of the price range, this scooter from Fuzion is a good choice for an affordable option.

-It’s a much more subtle design this one and looks really plain in my opinion, but I also think that highlights the simplicity of it and doesn’t detract from what it can do of course!
+It’s a nice, classic design this one and looks fairly plain in my opinion, but I also think that highlights the simplicity of it and doesn’t detract from what it can do of course!